robert/robert.github.com/_posts/2100-01-01-yourself-happier-iphone-worse.md

 }
 </style>

-> I wrote this post while COVID-19 was still a small item in the "World News" section.
-I imagine that many people reading this now feel like WhatsApp and Reddit are the only things holding them together.
+> I started writing this post while COVID-19 was still just a small item in the "World News" section.
+I now imagine that many people reading this feel like WhatsApp and Reddit are the only things holding them together.
 If this is how you feel then keep doing what you're doing and ignore everything written below that isn't helpful to you.
 But if you think you would benefit from re-evaluating how you use your phone then I think this post will help.

 If you sometimes feel mentally ripped apart by your smartphone then I don't think that the solution is a Nokia 3310.
 Smartphones may be distracting, but they're also very useful.